 Where is Length of Service Configured?

 New sub-tabs for each increment are added to the top menu so you can configure each increment independently.
-This can be either annual or accrued allowance but must be the same allowance type as the default entitlement and each increment must be larger than the year prior.
+This can be either annual or accrued allowance but must be the same allowance type as the Default Entitlement.

 Head to each of the additional tabs to add the new default allowance for each increment.